Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: Motivation

 \section{Motivation}

-The Standard Model (SM) of particle physics successfully describes all known elementary particles and their interactions.
-However, several open questions remain, particularly those arising from observations in astronomy and cosmology.
-Among these puzzles, the nature of dark matter is arguably the most mysterious one.
+The Standard Model (SM) of particle physics provides an excellent description of all known elementary particles and their interactions.
+Nonetheless, a number of open questions remain unanswered, especially those revealed by astronomical and cosmological observations, including the existence of dark matter, dark energy, and the origin of the Universe.
+Among these mysteries, understanding the nature of dark matter remains one of the most compelling challenges in particle physics.

-So far, all the evidence regarding the existence of dark matter comes from its gravitational effects.
-The only precise quantitative measurement of dark matter is its energy density, $\Omega_c\equiv \rho_D/\rho_{\rm crit}\,$, which can be determined by its impact on the evolution of the Universe.
-The latest CMB anisotropy measurement from Planck \cite{Planck:2018vyg} (considering TT, TE, EE + lowE + lensing) gives
+So far, all the evidence regarding the existence of dark matter comes from its gravitational effects and the only precise quantitative measurement of dark matter is its energy density, $\Omega_c\equiv \rho_D/\rho_{\rm crit}\,$, which can be determined by its impact on the evolution of the Universe.
+The latest measurement of the cosmic microwave background (CMB) anisotropies from the Planck collaboration \cite{Planck:2018vyg} (considering TT, TE, EE + lowE + lensing) gives

-The density alone only provides limited information on the nature of dark matter.
-However, if one also takes into account the baryon density, $\Omega_b h^2 = 0.0224 \pm 0.0001$ \cite{Planck:2018vyg}, a mysterious small ratio $\Omega_c / \Omega_b = \rho_D/ \rho_B\approx 5$ emerges, known as the Dark Matter-Baryon Coincidence.
-Such a coincidence is especially surprising when one notices that the ratios among the SM non-relativistic species, such as proton-to-neutron energy density ratio, $\rho_p / \rho_n \approx 7$, or proton-to-electron energy density ratio, $\rho_p / \rho_e \approx 1800$, are both greater than $\rho_D / \rho_B \approx 5$.
-Therefore, this coincidence might imply a deeper connection between the two sectors and offer another route to probe the microscopic nature of dark matter.
+The energy density alone provides only limited information about the nature of dark matter.
+However, if one also takes into account the baryon energy density, $\Omega_b h^2 = 0.0224 \pm 0.0001$, from the same measurement, a mysterious $\mathcal{O}(1)$ ratio $\Omega_c / \Omega_b = \rho_D/ \rho_B\approx 5$ emerges, known as the Dark Matter-Baryon Coincidence.
+Such a coincidence is especially surprising when one notices that the ratios among the SM non-relativistic species, such as proton-to-electron energy density ratio, $\rho_p / \rho_e \approx 1800$, or proton-to-neutron energy density ratio, $\rho_p / \rho_n \approx 7$, are both greater than $\rho_D / \rho_B \approx 5$.
+In particular, the $\mathcal{O}(1)$ proton-to-neutron energy density ratio is associated with the well-known $SU(2)$ flavor symmetry.
+Therefore, this coincidence might imply a deeper connection between the two sectors and offers another route to probe the microscopic nature of dark matter.